Journal

 • How the papers come together in important ways, as a collection, to inform the theme;

-• List of contributors and their titles and affiliations; and
+• List of proposed contributors and their titles and affiliations; and

 • References, as appropriate